-Adam Lambert is an American singer born on January 29, 1982, in Indianapolis, Indiana.
-His childhood stage experience positioned him well to compete in the eighth season of American Idol in 2009.
+Adam Lambert's childhood stage experience positioned him well to compete in the eighth season of American Idol in 2009.
 His tremendous vocal range and theatrical flair made his performances memorable, and he finished second.
 His first post-Idol album, For Your Entertainment, debuted at No. 3 on the Billboard 200 chart.
 Lambert also enjoyed success with two follow-up albums and began touring with the classic rock band Queen.

 Thrilled by the stage, Lambert took private voice lessons and later appeared in more musicals at local theaters, including Joseph and the Amazing Technicolor Dreamcoat, Grease and Chess.
 His voice coach, Lynne Broyles, along with Alex Urban, artistic director of the Children's Theatre Network, were influential mentors for Lambert during this time.